Logan & Friends

 3

-Human judgment must remain visible in high-stakes domains
+Human judgment must stay visible in high-stakes domains especially education

 4